BattMoTeam/BattMo/Documentation/publishedExamples/battMoTutorial_source.rst

   %% BattMo Tutorial
   % This tutorial explains how to setup and run a simulation in BattMo

+  % First clear variables stored in memory and close all figures clear;
+  close all;

+  % Set thicker line widths and larger font sizes set(0, 'defaultLineLineWidth', 3);
+  set(0, 'defaultAxesFontSize', 16);
+  set(0, 'defaultTextFontSize', 18);

-  %%% Setting up the environment
+  %% Setting up the environment
   % BattMo uses functionality from :mod:`MRST <MRSTBattMo>`.
 This functionality
   % is collected into modules where each module contains code for doing
   % specific things.
 To use this functionality we must add these modules to
   % the matlab path by running:

   mrstModule add ad-core mrst-gui mpfa agmg linearsolvers

-  %%% Specifying the physical model
+  %% Specifying the physical model
   % In this tutorial we will simulate a lithium-ion battery consisting of a
   % negative electrode, a positive electrode and an electrolyte. *BattMo*
   % comes with some pre-defined models which can be loaded from JSON files.
   % Here we will load the basic lithium-ion model JSON file which comes with
   % Battmo.
 We use :battmo:`parseBattmoJson` to parse the file, see :todo:`add link to doc`

   fname = fullfile('ParameterData','BatteryCellParameters',...
                    'LithiumIonBatteryCell','lithium_ion_battery_nmc_graphite.json');
   jsonstruct = parseBattmoJson(fname);

-  %%%
+  %%
   % The parseBattmoJson function parses the JSON input and creates a matlab
   % structure containing the same fields as the JSON input.
 This structure
   % can be changed to setup the model in the way that we want.

-  %%%
+  %
   % In this instance we will exclude temperature effects by setting
   % use_thermal to false.

   jsonstruct.use_thermal = false;

-  %%%
+  %%
   % We will also not use current collectors in this example:

   jsonstruct.include_current_collectors = false;

-  %%%
+  %%
   % The structure created in the jsonstruct follows the same hierarchy as the
   % fields in the JSON input file.
 These can be referenced by name in the
   % jsonstruct.
 To make life easier for ourselves we define some shorthand